EXPEDITION NATCHEZ 1813: BECOMING OLD HICKORY – April 12 – 21, 2013

 Categories

-News Releases Trace Blog
+Trace Blog News Releases

 Join the Natchez Trace Parkway Association as they “educate the next generation” about the War of 1812 and Andrew Jackson’s courageous struggle to return the young Tennessee Militia to their homes.
 For this he earned the title “Old Hickory”.